-Having your rear foot too high immediately places more demands on your flexibility and cranks up the tension on your upper back and front of the hip.
+Having your rear foot too high places more demands on your flexibility and cranks up the tension on your lower back and front of the hip.
 In short, we see an excessive anterior tilt at the top of the movement.

 You can't.
-So make sure you are getting the foot in a position where you don't need to be in a huge tilt at the top of the rep.
+Make sure you use a foot position where you aren't in a huge pelvic tilt at the top of the rep.

 FIX #2 Feet are the correct distance apart

-When the stance is too wide (as pictured above) demands on your flexibility and pelvic positioning skyrocket and for most people the range of motion becomes so small that you might as well not perform the exercise at all
+When the stance is too wide (as pictured above) demands on your flexibility and pelvic positioning skyrocket and for most people, the range of motion becomes so small you might as well not perform the exercise.

-In the top position (fully standing) the front foot heel should be stacked in a line (more or less) with the front knee, front of the pelvis, belly button, shoulders and nose and if you are being really picky the top of your head.
+In the top position (fully standing) the front foot heel should be in a line (more or less) with the front knee, front of the pelvis, belly button, shoulders, and nose.

 Note how the trailing leg is nearly vertical.
 From here it will be much easier to have good pelvic/core positioning at the bottom of the rep so you can get on with making gains